Granddave/site/content/posts/tailscale-on-pfsense.md

 1. In the pfSense, navigate to *VPN > Tailscale > Settings > Routing*
 2. Check *Advertise Exit Node*
 3. Click *Save*
-4. In the Tailscale backend, click the three dots by the pfSense machine and click *Edit route settings...*
+4. In the Tailscale backend, click the three dots by pfSense and click *Edit route settings...*
 5. Check *Use as exit node*

 Now any other device on the tailnet can route their traffic through pfSense by selecting pfSense in their *Use exit node* menu.